General Relativity without paradigm of space-time covariance, and resolution of the problem of time: 2. Theory of gravity without the paradigm of full spacetime covariance

 The framework of the theory also prompts improvements to $\bar H$.
-Requirement of a real physical Hamiltonian density $\bar H$ compatible with spatial diffeomorphism symmetry suggests supplementing the kinetic term in the square root with a positive semi-definite quadratic form, i.e.
+The requirement of a real physical Hamiltonian density $\bar H$ compatible with spatial diffeomorphism symmetry suggests supplementing the kinetic term in the square root with a positive semidefinite quadratic form, i.e.